Summary and next steps

 Takeaways

-The FAQ assistant made these concrete.
+We saw each point play out in the FAQ assistant.
 The same base agent could answer course questions, drift into a pizza recipe, or produce a risky policy answer.
 Each guardrail moved one of those outcomes into an explicit check.

 Picking a guardrail type